f4taal/f4taal.github.io/_posts/2024-05-20-Microsoft-Sentinel-SIEM-Project.md

 ---
 date: "2024-12-28T00:00:00Z"
-title: Deployment of Microsoft Sentinel SIEM on Azure and SIEM Integration with Artificial Intelligence (ChatGPT) tags : ["Cloud", "SIEM"]
+title: Deployment of Microsoft Sentinel SIEM on Azure and SIEM Integration with Artificial Intelligence (ChatGPT) tags : ["Cloud","SIEM"]

 ---
 # Microsoft-Sentinel-SIEM-Project
-Configure and Deploy Microsoft Sentinel SIEM and Intergrate with ChatGPT
+Configure and Deploy Microsoft Sentinel SIEM and integrate with ChatGPT

 ### Introduction

 Microsoft Sentinel is a cloud-native SIEM solution developed by Microsoft Azure.
 It provides advanced security analytics and threat intelligence to swiftly identify, investigate, and address potential security threats.
 This tutorial aims to provide instructions on configuring the Microsoft Sentinel SIEM function made available in Azure.
 Through this tutorial, I can create alert rules for response, link data sources, and use Sentinel to investigate past incidents.
-The tutorial's main goal is to explore Microsoft Sentinel's features step-by-step and demonstrate how to strengthen its cyber defense.
+The tutorial's primary goal is to explore Microsoft Sentinel's features step-by-step and demonstrate how to strengthen its cyber defense.

 ### Prerequisites